markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Button

-A button is an essential piece of user interaction and can have a variety of different functions and uses.
+A button is an essential component of user interface and can have a variety of different functions and uses.
 A button can link to another area on a web page, link to an external site, submit data to a server, or can be programmed for any activity.
 Our button has a special function to submit the user data gathered inside the `form`.
 Once again we will configure our element with attributes to make it function according to our needs.
 In our case, we will need a `submit` type to perform the needed action.
-The content of this element,"Get running", will be written within the `button` tags to render a label onto the `button` itself.
-Currently our requirements in the mock-up don't have an action to assign to the button, but normally we would assign a url path in the `<form>` tag in the action attribute.
-For more on `form` and `action` look [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).
+The content of this element, "Get running", will be written within the `button` tags to render a label onto the `button` itself.
+Currently our requirements in the mock-up don't have an action to assign to the button, but normally we would assign a url path in the `<form>` tag in the `action` attribute.
+Let's take a look at [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) for a closer at the `form` element and its attributes.

 Let's take a look at our hero section's HTML code.